ngagesdk/n-gine/README.md

 # N-RPG

-A showcase demo in the style of the 16-bit JRPGs of the 1990s.
+A simple game engine in the style of the 16-bit JRPGs of the 1990s.

 ## Status

-The demo is under development and yet unfinished.
+The engine is under development and yet unfinished.

 ## Licence and Credits